Green9090/Green9090.github.io/_posts/2024-03-15-weather-data.md

 plt.show()
 {% endhighlight %}

 This code makes a new DataFrame with a column for year and a column for total rainfall in that year, then makes a new plot using this DataFrame.
+Note that we removed the first and last years from the data since they don't represent a full year of rainfall, so they can't be compared meaningfully to the other years.

 ![Denver-annual-rainfall](https://Green9090.github.io/assets/img/Denver-annual-rainfall.png){: .mx-auto.d-block :}